- Chapter 1. Principles and Purpose

 Grounds for appeal at any level of review are limited to:

-- violation of due process;
+- Violation of due process;

-- material procedural error;
+- Material procedural error;

-- sanctions inconsistent with charge.
+- Outcome(s) inconsistent with charge.

+Appeals not meeting the grounds described in this Section will not be considered.
 It is not the purpose of the appeal process to provide for a new hearing at a higher administrative level.

 C. Submission of Appeal